ReInHerit/digital-hub/content/toolapps/2023-04-17-multimedia-chatbot-description.md

 ---
 ![Multimedia Chatbot](https://ucarecdn.com/97a95fb1-19dc-46b2-bf0d-aac17699a195/ "Multimedia Chatbot")

 Experience art in a new and exciting way with **VIOLA Multimedia Chatbot**!
 Developed by the UNIFI Media Integration and Communication Center, this innovative **web application** allows users to **interact with artworks** using **natural language and AI chatbots**.
 With VIOLA, users can ask **questions** about the **visual content and context of artworks** in a museum.

 > "Whether you are an art enthusiast or just beginning to explore the art world, VIOLA is the perfect tool to **enhance your experience**.
 Simply type in your questions or talk to VIOLA to see how your requests are answered with ease."

 The design of this application is motivated by the recent huge interest **in chat-based interaction** that has been popularized, for example, by Chat GPT.
+The content used by the chatbot is  provided by curators using a specific **[ADMIN interface](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>).**[](<https://reinherit-hub.eu/tools/apps/c01cc7e5-033c-4d07-a56f-4612f9f210b3>)

 ## Discover and test